wailsapp/wails/mkdocs-website/docs/getting-started/feedback.md

     - Posts can be "upvoted" by using the :thumbsup: emoji.
 Please apply to any posts that are a priority for you.
     - Please *don't* just add comments like "+1" or "me too".
     - Please feel free to comment if there is more to add to the post, such as "this bug also affect ARM builds" or "Another option would be to ....."

+Things we are looking for feedback on:

+    - The API
+        - Is it easy to use?
+        - Does it do what you expect?
+    - The build system
+        - Is it easy to use?
+        - Can we improve it?
+    - The examples
+        - Are they clear?
+        - Do they cover the basics?
+    - Features
+        - What features are missing?
+        - What features are not needed?
+    - Documentation
+        - What could be clearer?